 - added a report module, text file rather than the event pane; we can show a lot more interesting data that way

-- support for removing timers based on action id in case the user deletes an action which is going to be retried
+- support for removing timers based on action id in case the user deletes an action that is going to be retried

 - prevent log export from hanging if entries are deleted mid-export